 She explained the beginnings of this journey in a 1996 interview: “The only instrument I had ever held against my knee was a bongo drum…so when I started to play the dulcimer I beat it.
 I just slapped it with my hands…”.
 She would retain this percussive essence, supplementing it with other non-standard ideas such as characteristic palm-muted strums.

-Joni plays with Bill Clinton’s dog Buddy in the Oval Office (1998)
+Joni with Buddy the Oval Office dog (1998)

-In this exercise we go ‘back to source’, imitating Joni’s guitar-derived dulcimer style with some folksy chords on the actual guitar.
-In keeping with her general musical approach, she turned to a variety of dulcimer tunings over the years, and even rearranged the strings for a time, putting the bass in the middle for a less ‘directional’ strumming resonance.
+In the next exercise we go ‘back to source’, imitating Joni’s guitar-derived dulcimer style with some folksy chords on the actual guitar.
+In keeping with her general approach, she turned to a variety of dulcimer tunings over the years, and even rearranged the strings for a time, putting the bass in the middle for a less ‘directional’ strumming resonance.

-Here, we approximate the common ‘perfect 5th’ dulcimer arrangement she used on Carey (DDAA), tuning to a wide, pure-toned setup of C-G-C-G-G-C from low to high (n.b. actual mountain dulcimers can take a variety of tunings and transpositions – although fifths predominate):
+Actual Appalachian dulcimers take a wide variety of tunings – although fifths tend to predominate.
+Here, we approximate the droning arrangement Joni used on Carey (DDAA), tuning to a wide, pure-toned setup of CGCGGC from low to high (equivalent to a tone-down transposition of Zen Drone).